-67. Trustee appointments are not remunerated but allowances and expenses paid to Board members must comply with the SG Pay Policy for Senior Appointments and any specific guidance on such matters issued by the Scottish Ministers.
+79. Remuneration (daily fees), allowances and expenses paid to board members [and any pension arrangements] must comply with the SG Pay Policy for Senior Appointments and any specific guidance on such matters issued by the Scottish Ministers.

-EXECUTIVE RBGE MODEL FRAMEWORK DOCUMENT: APPENDIX
+EXECUTIVE RBGE MODEL FRAMEWORK DOCUMENT: APPENDIX SPECIFIC DELEGATED FINANCIAL AUTHORITIES